Bumble Dee - stock.adobe.com

 This resulted in a lack of version control, which made it difficult for staff to search for and determine where the final version of a document was located.
 Also, having several disparate documentation systems made it very hard for the organisation’s infrastructure and security teams to guarantee a full and comprehensive data backup.

 Read more about document management in the cloud

 - CIO interview: Julie Berry of Saffery Champness advances business advisory role for IT.

 - Box cloud content management helps simplify digital work.

 The final three candidates for Hunter and his team were iManage, edocs and NetDocuments.
-“We chose NetDocuments because we just felt they had the most advanced plan for us, in terms of their current technologies,” he says.
-“But were very careful to ensure that our users were involved in the choice because in the implementation of IT systems, the whole change management aspect is so crucial.
+“We chose NetDocuments because we just felt it had the most advanced plan for us, in terms of current technologies,” he says.
+“But we were very careful to ensure that our users were involved in the choice because, in the implementation of IT systems, the whole change management aspect is so crucial.
 It is so damn crucial.”

 They spent at least a year researching the technology choice, and got the shortlisted suppliers to present to “over 60” users as well as the IT team.
 They then proceeded to a proof-of-concept stage with the prospective suppliers.
 “It was a tough decision,” says Hunter.

 “When I came to the council, I introduced the idea of proof of concept.
 You cannot make a decision until you actually try the system out.
 You also have to talk to other customers.
 I’ve rung customers in the past who’ve said: ‘Don’t touch this’.
 It might look good on paper, but until you’ve trialled it with the users, and sold it to them, it is just that.”